lamhq/tech-notes/pages/devops/aws/compute/disaster-recovery.md

 ## Recovery Point Objective

-Recovery Point Objective (RPO) represents the **maximum allowable data loss** after recovering from a disaster, failure, or similar event.
-It’s measured in terms of time.
+The recovery point objective (RPO) is the maximum period of acceptable data loss (data loss tolerance).

 *For instance, if an organization has an RPO of 60 minutes, it means they need to back up their system every 60 minutes.*

 The lower the time, the greater the cost to achieve that.

-RPO focuses on data loss tolerance.

 ## Recovery Time Objective

-Recovery Time Objective (RTO) refers to the **maximum allowable time to recover** and resume normal operations after a disaster or disruption.
+The recovery time objective (RTO) is the** maximum acceptable time to recover** data and resume processing after a failure.

 RTO deals with how quickly an organization can resume business processes after a disaster.

-*How long can your website be down?*

 ## Backup and Restore